About Programme

 This pathway ensures learners move steadily from conceptual grounding, to practical development, and finally to applied experimentation.

-Learners are required to enrol concurrently in Quantum Foundations & Algorithms and Quantum Computing Development: Laboratory.
-Successful completion of both courses is required before proceeding to the Quantum Computing Development: Projects.
+Learners are required to enrol concurrently in Quantum Foundations & Algorithms and Quantum Computing Development: Laboratory and Industry Projects.

 Learning Hours Overview